iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted14005/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 3 reviews"/>
 </p>

+> Is this app just for CT?
+Does it work in Maine?
+I've had it for a month and no notifications as cases are spiking here.<br> :date: __2020-12-12 02:17:02__

 > I'm glad the State is doing this, but being near someone's app isn't enough.
 Not everyone has the app.
 Why aren't we informed of cases in our town?
 No personal information needed.
 I know someone who is positive, and that would be good to know how many, if any cases are in my town w/o having to go to DPH.<br> :date: __2020-12-04 18:36:41__